ubffm/deromanize/README.rst

 As the items are added, they are assigned a ``weight``.
 In the common case, that weight is simply the index number in the list.

-We have a line like this in our configuration file:
+Let's go back and pretend that are working with the simple profile at the top of this README.
+We have a line like this in the file:

 .. code:: yaml